jfishbein/pisentinel/README.md

 ## 1\.
 How it Works

-I wrote [an article](http://alex.nisnevich.com/blog/2013/02/19/face_tracking_with_open_cv_and_a_usb_missile_launcher.html) about how we implemented Sentinel using OpenCV.
+Alex Nisnevich wrote [an article](http://alex.nisnevich.com/blog/2013/02/19/face_tracking_with_open_cv_and_a_usb_missile_launcher.html) about how the original Sentinel was implemented using OpenCV.

 <a name="videodemonstration"></a>

 ### 1.1\.
 Video Demonstration

-Here's a quick video that we put together due to popular demand.
-Sentinel is usually significantly faster at homing in on the target, but our computers were bogged down while we were recording the video.
+Here's a quick video of the original Sentinel.

 [![Link to Youtube video](images/youtube/L2It-kK0yfM.png)](http://www.youtube.com/watch?v=L2It-kK0yfM)